aidenbull/bitcoin-user-graph/README.md

 <h2>Requirements</h2>
 Requires c++17 to be installed on the system.

 Obtaining transaction info requires a full index Bitcoin Core node to be present and running on the computer.
 At the time of writing, a full index node consumes around 500GB of disk space.
-It also requires libcurl to be installed.
+Obtaining transaction info also requires the libcurl library to be installed.
 Computing the user graph does not require Bitcoin Core or libcurl.

 Makes use of <a href="https://github.com/nlohmann/json">nlohmann's JSON library</a>.
 This library contained a bug with c++17 at the time of writing which caused the program to fail, so a simple workaround was added.
 The modified library is included in the `include/` directory.